 A “Session” is a set of eight classes spanning a total of eight weeks.
 Kumu Kaliko teaches five Sessions per year.
-The price per class for the entire eight-week Session is $80.
+The price for an entire eight-week Session is $80.

-Sessions run as follows: (1) January into March, (2) March into May, (3) May through July, (4) August into October, and (5) October through December.
-We usually take a two-week break between Sessions.
+Sessions run as follows: (1) early January into early March, (2) March into mid-May, (3) late May through July, (4) early August into October, and (5) mid-October through mid-December.
+We usually take a one or two-week break between Sessions.

 Current And Upcoming Session Dates

-The upcoming Session will start on Monday, Jan 8th, 2024 and runs through Friday, March 1st, 2024.
-Registration will open in December 2023.
+The upcoming Session will start on Monday, March 11th, 2024, and will run through Friday, May 10th, 2024.
+Registration is now open.
 Gift-giving of registrations is always available.